VanillaAreux/Basic-System-Info-Tools/README.md

 These tools are designed for Windows 10 and 11, and feature up to 18+ sections worth of data for viewing.
-The use cases range from sending diagnostic data to a help fourm, to diagnosing bios issues and/or OS problems.
+The use cases range from sending diagnostic data to a help fourm, to diagnosing BIOS issues and/or OS problems.